Placing the Artwork

 The Artwork Project committee members, all local residents, have visited a number of public sculptures/works-of-art in situ & in sculpture parks (in Britain, Ireland & the US), consulting with local opinion, cultural & community organisations, advisors, architects, planning consultants & art critics, & have asked selected artists to respond to the project’s aims in terms of Yeats’s life & writings, & to Bedford Park’s unique place in the history of art & ideas.

-The relationship between design & exact location is central both to the project & to artistic creativity/vision, so discussions now involve architects, property owner(s) & planning departments as well as creative artists.
+The relationship between design & exact location is central both to the project & to artistic creativity/vision, so discussions now involve architects, property owner(s), planning & heritage consultants, & planning departments, as well as creative artists.

 Watch this space for news of progress…